Aditya4114/Job-Application_Backend/README.md

 3. Commit: `git commit -m "Add XYZ feature"`
 4. Push: `git push origin feat/XYZ`
 5. Open a PR and request review

-## 📜 License

-Distributed under the MIT License.
-See [LICENSE](./LICENSE) for details.

----

-*This README was generated with ❤️ by your friendly neighborhood ChatGPT.*